Biswas57/kaflow/README.md

 4. [**Why should I use a Message Broker?**](Blogging&Design/article.md)

 ## Initialisation and Developer Use
-To help other developers interact with the Kaflow library, the main entry point is the `TributaryCLI` class.
+To help other developers interact with the Kaflow library without having to implement the library entirely, the main entry point is the `ControllerCLI` class.
 This class provides a command-line interface to create, modify, and interact with the Kaflow system.

 ### Path to Main Function:
 ```
-app/src/main/java/tributary/cli/TributaryCLI.java
+app/src/main/java/tributary/cli/ControllerCLI.java
 ```

-### Steps to Run the TributaryCLI:
+### Steps to Run the ControllerCLI:

 1. **Clone the Repository**: